AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/store-data/data-storage-overview.md

 ---
-uid: lpdatastorageoverview
+uid: lpdatastorage
 ---

-# Data storage overview
+# Data storage

 You can use the Sequential Data Store (SDS) to store, retrieve, and organize any type of streaming data.